yousefabdallah27/NTI_training_program./README.md

-# 🏛️ NTI Digital Design & RTL Verilog Training Repository
+# 🏛️ NTI Training Program Repository

 Welcome to my repository for the **National Telecommunication Institute (NTI)** Digital Design and RTL Verification training track.
 This repository contains all practical lab tasks, behavioral module implementations, integrated systems, and verification testbenches written in **Verilog HDL**.